 1. Requirements 10 or more credits from the subjects required for completion by the end of the first semester 2.
 Application Deadlines Fall Semester: January 10 (Spring Transfer) Spring Semester: July 10 (Fall Transfer) 3.
-Application "Application for Change in Major" form include with the "Reason for Transfer" are to be submitted to the Academic Office.
+Application "Application for Change in Major" form including a "Reason for Transfer" essay and an updated Research Proposal are to be submitted to the Academic Office.
 Students may also be called for an interview 4.
 Re-examination Fee 10,000 yen.
 A Certificate Stamp of 10,000 yen should accompany the application 5.
 Notification of results The application will be screened and students notified of the result on the day the grades for that semester are released 6.
 Credit Transfer All previously earned credits / grades will be transferred on April 1 for the Spring Semester and September 21 for the Fall Semester 7.
 Contact Academic Office